 SCMP’s most significant partner consulting firms are beginning to focus on internship hires as an increasing share of their on-campus recruitment.
 This means that fewer roles are being hired during full-time recruitment in favour of early internship recruitment.
 In order to stay relevant and give UBC students the best opportunity to pursue consulting careers, SCMP is shifting to an intern focused model.

-Will we be running a Summer 2019 program for full-time applicants?
+Will THERE BE a Summer 2019 program for full-time applicants?

 How is the Fall program different from the summer program?